 About 1 in 2000 or 2500 people have been diagnosed with celiac disease.
 It is believed to be much more common.
-Some estimate that undiagnosed celiac is present in as many as 1 in 200 people.
+Some estimate that undiagnosed celiac is present in as many as 1 in 100 people worldwide.

 The tendency to get celiac disease is inherited genetically.
-It mostly affects people of European descent.
-It is also more common in families with diabetes or rheumatoid arthritis.
+It is more common in families with diabetes or rheumatoid arthritis.
 Something in the environment is necessary to trigger the celiac disease in those who are susceptible.

-Celiac disease does not begin until gluten is introduced in the diet.
-Symptoms usually begin between 6 months and 2 years of age, though they can certainly begin at 6 years or 60.
+It does not begin until gluten is introduced in the diet.
+Symptoms may begin between 6 months and 2 years of age, though they can certainly begin at 6 years or 60.
 There might be a long lag between the time that symptoms appear and a diagnosis is made.